Friday, November 14, 2025

 I had the painting in my collection for several years and then sold it to a couple here in Naples.
 They didn't know where it was, but thought that it reminded them of a mill they had seen in the Berkshires, where they had once had a home.

-After having the piece, John asked me if I could paint the same mill in a different season as the forst one had Fall colors.
+After having the piece, John asked me if I could paint the same mill in a different season as the first one had Fall colors.
 He wanted Spring this time.
 Then, later on, he asked me to do Winter, too.
 So, here they are.
 I like Winter best!

 Boat at Sunset